 Peterson says the situation really depends on the price of your house and what you paid.

 “Part of the advantages of owning investment property, you get to write off all improvements and all the maintenance.
 But when you sell it, as the value appreciates, you have to pay capital gains on all the profit.
 It can be a big expense especially if you bought a house back in the day when prices were appreciating a lot.”

-For example, let’s say you bought your house for $100,000, and now it’s worth $200,000.
+For example, let’s say you bought your current home for $100,000, and now it’s worth $200,000.
 You decide to rent it for a few years.
-You get tired of being a landlord and put it on the market to sell.
+You get tired of being a landlord and put it on the market for sale.

 “That $100,000 that has appreciated in your home becomes taxable money.
 But if you had sold that house when you were still living in it, that $100,000 is tax free.
 That’s the big difference,” he says.

 On the other hand, if you bought your house in the upper end of the market for $200,000, and it’s still worth $200,000, there is no capital gain problem.
-Then, it could be a good idea to keep it for an investment, Peterson says.Click here to see if you qualify to buy another home.
+Then, it could be a good idea to keep it for an investment when you buy a second home, Peterson says.Click here to see if you qualify to buy another home.

 In this article: